 Where can I find out more?

 You can search for an apprenticeship course that suits your business needs and search for local and national training providers who can help you recruit an apprentice by using the Find Apprenticeship Training Service

-There's more information on how to recruit an apprentice on the hire an apprentice website or call the National Apprenticeship Service by calling 08000 150 600.
+There's more information on how to recruit an apprentice on the hire an apprentice website or call the National Apprenticeship Service on 08000 150 600.

 You can also download the employer guide to apprenticeships from the National Apprenticeships service.

 We have over 100 apprentices in the council.
-Watch this short video to see more employers in Brighton & Hove who have benefited from hiring apprentices into their business.
+Watch this short video to see more employers in Brighton & Hove who have benefitted from hiring apprentices into their business.